Before the arrival of Europeans in 1500, Brazil was home to at least 1,000 tribes with a total estimated population of 5

 The government has recognized 690 territories for its indigenous population, covering about 13% of Brazil’s land mass.
 Nearly all of this reserved land (98.5%) lies in the Amazon.

-But although roughly half of all Brazilian Indians live outside the Amazon, these tribes only occupy 1.5% of the total land reserved for Indians in the country.
+But although roughly half of all Brazilian Indigenous people live outside the Amazon, they only occupy 1.5% of the total land reserved for Indigenous people in the country.

 Those peoples who live in the savannahs and Atlantic forests of the south, such as the Guarani and the Kaingang, and the dry interior of the north-east such as the Pataxo Hã Hã Hãe and Tupinambá, were among the first to come into contact with the European colonists when they landed in Brazil in 1500.

 Despite hundreds of years of contact with expanding frontier society, they have in most cases fiercely maintained their language and customs in the face of the massive theft of, and continuing encroachment onto, their lands.

-The largest tribe today is the Guarani, numbering 51,000, but they have very little land left.
+The largest Indigenous people today is the Guarani, but they have very little land left.
 During the past 100 years almost all their land has been stolen from them and turned into vast, dry networks of cattle ranches, soya fields and sugar cane plantations.
 Many communities are crammed into overcrowded reserves, and others live under tarpaulins by the side of highways.

 The people with the largest territory are the relatively isolated 30,000 Yanomami, who occupy 9.4 million hectares in the northern Amazon, an area about the same size as the US state of Indiana and slightly larger than Hungary.

 Brazil is home to more uncontacted peoples than anywhere on the planet.
 It is now thought that over 100 such groups live in the Amazon.
 Some number several hundred and live in remote border areas in Acre state and in protected territories such as the Vale do Javari, on the border with Peru.
 Others are scattered fragments, the survivors of tribes virtually wiped out by the impacts of the rubber boom and expanding agriculture in the last century.
 Many, such as the nomadic Kawahiva, who number a few dozen, are fleeing loggers and ranchers invading their land.